Teddy Bear Hamster Facts For Kids (2023 Fun Facts)

 In captivity, a Teddy Bear Hamster has a lifespan of about 2-3 years.
 But, they live for less time in the wild.
 Their natural habitat has a lot of danger and predators around them.
-According to their lifestyle, diet, and care, hamsters can live for varied periods.
+According to their lifestyle, diet, and care, Teddy bear hamsters live for varied periods.
 The oldest Teddy Bear Hamster ever documented lived for eight years.

-What do Teddy Bear Hamsters Eat?
+What does Teddy Bear Hamster Eat?

 Seeds, grains, nuts, broken corn, fruits, and vegetables are all favorites of hamsters.
 Wild hamsters also eat insects, frogs, lizards, and other small creatures.
 According to the Canadian Federation of Humane Societies, their food should contain at least 16 percent protein and 5% fat.

-Teddy Bear Hamsters Behaviour and Traits
+Teddy Bear Hamster Behaviour and Traits

 Generally, these creatures are fun and lively.
 That’s why they make great playmates and pets.
 Let’s take a look at some of its specific traits.

 Teddy Bear Hamsters are nocturnal.
 They sleep in the day and are active at night.
 Moving from one place to another at night gives some protection from potential predators.
 At night, predators have a tough time seeing hamsters with black or dark coats.

 Teddy Bear Hamsters have pouches in their cheeks.
 When they see predators, they pack their cheek pouches with food to make a quick exit.
 This lets them get to a safe location.
 They don’t have to worry about losing their food!

 Sometimes, they also carry fibers in their cheek pouches.
 The hamsters can store some things needed to create bedding or shelter.
 When the Syrian Hamsters leave a place, they can build cozy shelters again because they have everything they need for it in their cheek pouches!
 Domesticated hamsters often hide their hoard under their bedding in cages.